 By Flavor Profile.

 We also talk about and cover what we consider to be the strongest espresso beans in terms of flavor profile.
-The top 5 in this list all are all tasty, delicious and will leave you knowing that you have tasted a really good coffee with a great, strong taste.
+The top 5 in this list are all tasty, delicious and will leave you knowing that you have tasted a perfect coffee with a great, strong taste.

 Let’s get on with this article and list the top 5 highly caffeinated espresso beans.